dfelinto/blender-manual/manual/modeling/meshes/vertex_groups/vertex_groups.rst

 - When you :kbd:`lmb` click the :guilabel:`Deselect` button instead, then the vertices assigned to the active group will be deselected in the 3D Viewport.

-.. tip:: Selecting/Deselecting is additive
+.. note:: Selecting/Deselecting is additive

    If you already have verts selected in the 3D View, then selecting the verts of a group will add the verts